octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterLambda/course.md

 (coordinates) -> coordinates
 ```

-⚠️ Note that _func_ is transforming coordinates of a planet into coordinates of a planet as well.
+⚠️ Note that lambda function _func_ takes as parameter some coordinates of a planet and returns coordinates of a planet as well.

 ## Lambda call